RavDas/Petshop-App-Deployment/README.md

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
-# in case your in root exit from it and run below commands
+# in case your in root exit from it and run below commands (Running Kubernetes components as root can lead to permission issues)
 ```

 Set Up Kubectl Configuration